mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 Dad was a stake president throughout my middle school and high school years.
 I often felt like people liked me and wanted to get to know me merely because I was "the stake president's son."
 Looking in retrospect, I could've taken advantage of Dad's title by networking with people, but I wondered if people would've treated me the same if Dad wasn't a stake president or a bishop or any calling.
 I didn't think that would've been the case, at least attending YSA wards at BYU.
 I didn't openly tell people that my parents were mission president and wife, and they probably wouldn't have cared much anyway since Dad had no direct involvement with the wards I attended.
 But it was sickening to think that people would've had a different perception of me if Dad didn't have such a title.
 The pattern probably would've been the same with Mom.

 As for now, like I stated previously, I will try to find some friends, hopefully those in the gay community.
 My experiences primarily with Sam, Connor, and Bryce have made me re-evaluate my dating goals.
 I'm glad that Sam and I didn't jump into a relationship and that we were able to communicate our values.
-I feel like my skepticism has made me want to date a guy a bit longer if I do have a romantic interest in him.
+I feel like my skepticism has made me want to date a guy a bit longer if I do have a romantic interest.

 I did reach out to Connor, and I’m honestly glad he told me no to a relationship now.
 Not only do I think he doesn’t know what he wants, but he isn’t the person I knew when I first met him.
 I do feel sad about it.
 I hope that I can find someone who likes me for who I am and not just for my body.
-I can’t believe that I didn’t notice a red flag when he asked me to make out with him and then to tell me that he was looking for a long-term relationship after I said no to making out.
-Ugh!
-I feel so dumb!
+I can’t believe that I didn’t notice that red flag when he asked me to make out with him and then to tell me that he was looking for a long-term relationship after I said no to making out.
+It makes me feel so dumb.
 I think fetishizing is just as shallow as someone not being interested in me simply because of my race; neither one wants to get to know me as an actual person.

 With Bryce, I think I've learned that it's okay not to rush into a relationship.
 It's easier to say that now than back then since I really, really wanted to know what being in a long-term relationship was like.
 I think it would've been better to have said no to a relationship, mostly for his sake.
 And if a guy isn't patient enough to take things slow, then he probably wouldn't be right for me.
 We’d have to be on the same page about stuff like that.